-• You must discontinue taking any anti-inflammatory medications One Week prior to surgery.
+- You must discontinue taking any anti-inflammatory medications One Week prior to surgery.
 Examples include:

 - o Motrin

 - o Ibuprofen

 - o Aleve / Advil

 - o Mobic / Meloxicam

 - You may also be advised to stop taking these medications/supplements One Week prior to surgery:

-- Birth control pills (if applicable)

-- o Herbal supplements
+- Herbal supplements

 - o Fish oil, Vitamin E / Omega-3 supplements

-Pre-surgical Screening Appointments

-Our Surgical Scheduling office will assist you in setting up surgery and discuss any necessary pre-op tests.
-You will undergo diagnostic testing (for example x-rays, EKG, blood tests, urine etc.) and medical evaluation to clear you for surgery

-When these appointments have been arranged, enter them here:

-Date: Time: Location:

-Date: Time: Location:

-Date: Time: Location:

-BRING YOUR MEDICAL HISTORY INFORMATION AND A LIST OF YOUR CURRENT MEDICATIONS TO THESE PRE-OP TESTING APPOINTMENTS

-Pre-op testing is best done with a Columbia/NYPH affiliated provider.
-However, we understand that in some circumstances pre-op testing must be done outside of our system.
-In these situations, your active participation is crucial to make sure that all of the information needed to clear you for surgery is sent to us in a timely fashion

-Things to Do Before Surgery

-Pre-surgical Questionnaire

-You may receive a questionnaire in the mail or by email.
-Please complete this required form in a timely manner before your surgery.
-If you have any questions about this form call your physician's office.

-Contact your Pre-Op Educator

-If your MD requires a Pre-Op Education, please be sure to schedule with the appropriate educator.
-Pre-Op education will help answer many frequently answered questions and is provided free of charge.

-NewYork-Presbyterian/Lawrence Hospital: The ASU staff will contact you and provide you the date and time for your pre-op interview as well as your mandatory pre-op education session.
-Please contact 914.787.4993 with any questions.
+Pre-surgical Screening Appointment S • setting up surgery and discuss any necessary pre-op tests.
+You , EKG, blood tests, urine etc.) and medical evaluation to clear When these appointments ha ive been arrange d, enter them here: Date: Time: Location: Date: Time: Location: Date: Time: Location: BRING YOUR MEDICAL HISTOI TO THESE PRE-OP TESTING AF N AND A LIST OF YOUR CURRENT MEDICATIONS circumstances pre-op testing mus et be done outsid e information nee YPH affiliated provider.
+However, we understand that in some e of our system.
+In these situations, your active participation is eded to clear you for surgery is sent to us in a timely fashion Pre-surgical Questionn aire by email.
+Please complete this required form in a timely tions about this form call your physician's office.
+Contact your Pre-Op Ed ducator · · e be sure to schedule with the appropriate educator.
+Pre-Op ered questions and is provided free of charge. • • e ASU staff will contact you and provide you the date and time ry pre-op education session.
+Please contact 914.787.4993 with